 Highlights include:

 This report seeks to inform practitioners and policy makers about young children experiencing homelessness in Pennsylvania.
 HopePHL’s series called the “Children Cannot Wait Campaign” aims to increase awareness of children and youth experiencing homelessness.
 We provide a summary which identifies children in various categories, using recently published data from the PDE of its the Education of Children and Youth Experiencing Homelessness (ECYEH) program.
+This week a federal court judge extended a temporary restraining order against the Office of Management and Budget’s attempt to freeze funding for federal grants and programs.
+This restraining order expands the scope of the initial stay issued last week.
+The order forbids the administration “from implementing, giving effect to, or reinstating under a different name the directives in the original OMB memo.”

 While this news came as a welcome relief, we remain gravely concerned about future cuts to federal funding as spending is aligned with the administration’s agenda.
 The programs at HopePHL most impacted by a funding freeze receive 60% or more funding from Federal sources, and include: